tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.html.md

 ```

  * Called when the player is about to die
- * HitInfo may be null
+ * HitInfo may be null sometimes
  * Returning a non-null value overrides default behavior

 ## OnPlayerDisconnected